 What Can You Put in a Hippo Bag – the Ultimate Guide

 What can you put in a Hippo bag?
-If you're using a Hippobag or skip bag to dispose of your waste, this guide covers everything you need to know about what you can or cannot put in it, including how this differs if you get the bag collected or emptied by a waste company other than Hippowaste.
+If you're using a Hippo bag or skip bag to dispose of your waste, this guide covers everything you need to know, including how this differs if you get the bag collected or emptied by an independent waste contractor and not Hippowaste (the company behind Hippobag).

 This guide covers: